WilsonGroupOxford/Network-Monte-Carlo/README.md

 ### Overview

-This is a Monte Carlo code to generate amorphous 2D networks of physical systems.
+his is a Monte Carlo code to generate amorphous 2D networks of physical systems.
 These span a range of topologies, coordination environments and potential models.
 The code also performs network analysis on the resulting structures, and information for visualisation.